fboucher/check-in-doc-mcp/README.md

 ---

-# Running in Containers

-This project provides container support for building and running the C# application using .NET 9.0.
-The container setup uses the provided `Dockerfile` in the `src` directory and a `compose.yaml` for orchestration.

-## Requirements

-- Docker or Podman with Compose support installed
-- .NET 9.0 (handled by the container images)

 ## Environment Variables

 - The service uses environment variables defined in `src/.env`.
 You can use the provided `src/.env-sample` as a template.